-- Personality: Heavy crops of sweet, crisp, flavorful apples with creamy flesh.
+- Personality: Heavy crops of sweet, crisp, flavorful apples.

 - Facts of note: This selection from Israel is a great choice for mild climates, and will produce flavorful apples even in the low desert.
 This variety is particularly noted for heavy crops.
 Great for eating fresh and baking and will store up to 2 months in the refrigerator.

 - Pollination: Self-pollinated or pollenized by Dorsett Golden or Einshemer

 M-111 is an excellent all-around rootstock for apples.
 Tolerates wet, dry or poor soil.
 Resists woolly apple aphids and collar rot.
 Induces bearing at young age.
 Unpruned tree height 80-90% of standard, or about 15-25 ft.
 Trees on M-111 may be held to any desired height by summer pruning.